deadbaed/blog/content/2023-06-24-wireguard-alpine.md

 title = "Setup WireGuard server on Alpine Linux" date = 2023-06-24T00:00:00-00[UTC] uuid = "d355c821-9f4b-48a0-8051-7f13161656e3"
+description = "Secure an internal network infrastructure with WireGuard"
 +++

 Let's do this baremetal, no Docker!